anderramirez-qa/qa-portfolio/Project2-RegistrationTesting/test_cases.md

 - Job Title: QA Tester
 - Department: Logistics
 - Contract Status: Active
-- Schedule: 9am-17pm
+- Schedule: 9am–5pm
 - Profile Link: https://github.com/anderramirez-qa
-- Expected Salary: 30.000
+- Expected Salary: 30000

 ### Steps to Reproduce
-1. Log in into the system with HR admin permissions
+1. Log in to the system with HR admin credentials
-2. Open Employee Registration form
+2. Navigate to Employee Registration page
-3. Enter valid data in all required fields
+3. Fill in all required fields with valid data
+4. Click on "Submit"

 ### Expected Result
-- Employee is registered successfuly
+- Employee is successfully registered
 - Success confirmation message is displayed
-- Employee's information is visible on the chart
+- Employee information is displayed in the table

 ### Actual Result
-Employee is registered successfully
+Employee is successfully registered

 ### Status
 PASS

 ---

-## TC_REGISTRATION_002 — Employee is registered with missing data
+## TC_REGISTRATION_002 — Registration fails when mandatory fields are missing

 ### Feature
 Employee Registration Form